SarahBateman22/BrickBreaker/README.md

 <img width="400" alt="gameplay" src="https://github.com/SarahBateman22/BrickBreaker/assets/142822160/d8f319f7-e666-4842-ba8b-4111b2646ce5">

 Bricks disappear when they are hit with the ball, game continues until all bricks have been removed from the screen.
-If the player misses the ball with the trampoline the ball is reset to the spawn point but the speed is halved by 2.
+If the player misses the ball with the trampoline the ball is reset to the spawn point but the speed of the ball is halved.